Budalebah/devnet-faucet/README.md

 ```

 # SPL token faucet
 This project aims at implementing an SPL token faucet in its simplest form using Anchor.
 Faucets are a must-have when developing dApps to test out token flows.
 A faucet allows you to receive an arbitrary amount of tokens; always coming from the same Mint.
-This program is deployoned on the eclipse testnet as `9XXyjMZtennyC1fRSLvUpiq9UuAfFpCS1a8RSzcg8rMH` and the mint is `6tyZgRJkMcqqKAVt26xc25tv5HK7ZGFNrYB3aGgpyEQA`
+This program is deployoed on the eclipse testnet as `9XXyjMZtennyC1fRSLvUpiq9UuAfFpCS1a8RSzcg8rMH` and the mint is `6tyZgRJkMcqqKAVt26xc25tv5HK7ZGFNrYB3aGgpyEQA`

 # Program
 ## Running the program on Localnet

-Swith to localnet.
+Switch to localnet.

 ```bash
 solana config set --url http://127.0.0.1:8899